Andrewmh71/colony-capstone/README.md

     Under "Download for Windows," click "Click here to download."
     Once it installs, open it and click "Next" during the dialog.

-To verify, reopen PowerShell and type:
+To verify, close PowerShell, reopen it, and then type:

     git --version

+If you see the version, you are good to go.

 ### 2. Clone the Repository

 - On this page, click the green "Code" button in the top right.
 - Copy the HTTPS link.

-In PowerShell, type:
+In PowerShell, enter:

     cd Desktop